-Find the best Washington scholarships and grants with our comprehensive, regularly updated database.
+Find the best Washington scholarships and grants for the 2025 and 2026 school years, with our comprehensive, regularly updated database.
 Our Scholarship Database and Grant Database offers easy-to-use filters, along with up-to-date deadline and eligibility details to help you on your search for Washington scholarship opportunities.

 High school students in Washington can apply for the College Bound Scholarship, the Washington Opportunity Scholarship, and local community foundation scholarships.
 Many schools also offer awards based on academic achievement, leadership, and community involvement.